autogluon/autogluon-rag/README.md

 The configuration file contains the specific parameters to use for each module in the RAG pipeline.
 For an example of a config file, please refer to `example_config.yaml` in `src/agrag/configs/`.
 For specific details about the parameters in each individual module, refer to the `README` files in each module in `src/agrag/modules/`.

-There is also a `misc` section in the config file for parameters that do not refer to a specific module.
-Currently, the parameters in `misc` are:
+There is also a `shared` section in the config file for parameters that do not refer to a specific module.
+Currently, the parameters in `shared` are:
 ```
 pipeline_batch_size: Optional batch size to use for pre-processing stage (Data Processing, Embedding, Vector DB Module)
 ```